heiheiyoyo/LearnCpp/README.md

 # LearnCpp

 LearnCpp repository is used to learn c++ and git.
-The codes are written by me and some of them are from C++ Premer.
+The codes are written by me and some of them are from C++ Primer.